 Discover shipwrecks in castaway Cuba

 Sleep in a beach cabaña tucked away on the westernmost tip of Cuba and explore clear waters crammed with colourful marine life.
-Maria la Gorda is a remote patch of Cuba’s tropical coastline and home to a handful of top notch diving spots.
+Maria la Gorda is a remote patch of Cuba’s tropical coastline and home to a handful of top-notch diving spots.
 Explore sunken Spanish galleons, glide through bright coral canyons and find yourself surrounded by hundreds of skittish colourful fish.
 After a day spent floating beneath the waves, you can head back to shore for a killer sunset.

 Snorkel secret lagoons in Thailand

-Escape to the hidden nooks of southern Thailand, a sleepy and seriously beautiful area surrounded by jungle-topped karsts poking out of the sea.
-Still untouched by mass tourism, it’s brilliant for a tropical breather and dip beneath the azure waters.
+Escape to the hidden nooks of southern Thailand, a sleepy and seriously beautiful area surrounded by jungle-topped peaks poking out of the sea.
+Still untouched by mass tourism, it’s brilliant for a tropical breather and dip beneath the tropical waters.
 You’ll sleep in a rustic beach bungalow, take a boat trip to a secret lagoon, explore caves packed with swallows and snorkel amongst dozens of darting rainbow fish.
 Crammed with castaway feeling, you’ll feel like Robinson Crusoe in no time.

 Explore snorkelling coves in Costa Rica